nshuba/site_content/content/authors/admin/_index.md

   url: "https://www.broadcom.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a recent Ph.D graduate from the EECS department at UC Irvine.
-Currently I work at Broadcom Inc.
+bio: I am an R&D Engineer at [Broadcom](https://www.broadcom.com/) by day and an Independent Researcher by night.

 interests:
 - Mobile Security and Privacy